gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 <img src="using-galaxy-gsa.assets/image-20210713134838636.png" alt="image-20210713134838636" style="zoom:67%;" />

 **Results**

-The result `SPIA_enrich_kegg` is a CSV file contains the ranked pathways and various statistics:
+The result `SPIA_enrich_kegg` is a CSV file that contains the ranked pathways and various statistics:

 - **Name** is the pathway name;
 - **ID** is the pathway ID;